0xPolygon/polygon-docs/docs/cdk/architecture/type-1-prover/testing-and-proving-costs.md

 ### Testing the prover

-Find a parser and test runner for testing compatible and common Ethereum full node tests against the Polygon CDK type-1 prover [here](https://github.com/0xPolygonZero/evm-tests).
+Find a parser and test runner for testing compatible and common Ethereum full node tests against the Polygon Type-1 Prover [here](https://github.com/0xPolygonZero/evm-tests).

 The prover passes all relevant and official [Ethereum tests](https://github.com/ethereum/tests/).

 ### Proving costs

-Instead of presenting gas costs, we focus on the cost of proving EVM transactions with the Polygon CDK type-1 prover.
+Instead of presenting gas costs, we focus on the cost of proving EVM transactions with the Polygon Type-1 Prover.

 Since the prover is more like a 'CPU' for the EVM, it makes sense to look at proving costs per VM instance used, as opposed to TPS or other benchmarks.